WaveWarrior3/speedrun-routes/docs/gen-1/yellow/main-glitchless/2025-ib/README.md

 ## Rival Fight
 - Thundershock spam
-- For this route winning or losing against Rival 1 is fine
-- Winning means you are on "Flareon" strats, losing means you are on "Vape" strats
+- For this route, you must win this fight

 ## Nidoran
 - Walk up Route 1 and enter mart to get Oak's Parcel